 Hike Tawas Point

 Situated on Lake Huron, Tawas Point is a Michigan gem not to be missed.
 The point is home to the Tawas Point Lighthouse, which in itself is worth a visit from every Michigander.
 The small strip of land juts out into Lake Huron and the small hiking path leads out to the very tip.
-At the end, a small sandbar juts out into the lake for a few dozen feet before giving way to the waves the crash in.
+At the end, a small sandbar juts out into the lake for a few dozen feet before giving way to the waves that crash in.

-Part of Tawas State Park, going in the off season has its perks of no visitors and no fee to get into the park.
+Part of Tawas State Park, going in the off-season has its perks of no visitors and no fee to get into the park.
 The trail also is a nature path that points out various birds and plants that are commonly spotted along the trail.
 A place to watch a Michigan sunrise in solitude and even a possible fox joining you and running down the beach.

 Where are some of your favorite places to hike in Michigan before the snow starts to settle on The Mitten?
 Let us know!